maxbrzr/dcat-ap-hub/README.md

 # DCAT-AP Hub

 This library provides easy data handling based on metadata in DCAT-AP format.
+Currently only JSON-LD is supported.

 ### How To Install